Candidasa Travel and Accommodation Guide

 Don’t for a moment think there isn’t much to do in Candidasa, there is plenty to see and do in Candidasa that will make your holiday full of fun and fond memories.
 Once you pull yourself away from the luxury of your private villa you can venture into town for a spot of shopping, cycle your way through rice fields, have a seafood feast right on the beach, throw on a snorkel and mask, explore amazing beaches, discover ancient temples and submerge yourself in an amazing culture.

-Here are a few “must do” activities for your Candidasa itinerary:
+Here are a few “must-do” activities for your Candidasa itinerary:

 Snorkelling and Diving

 Most of the villas will have some equipment or hire a set from a shop in Jalan Raya Candidasa.
-Three small islands not far off the coast, Gili Biaha, Gili Tepekong and Gili Mimpang provide exceptional snorkeling but just be aware the currents can be strong at times and you may see the odd reef shark as well.
+Three small islands not far off the coast, Gili Biaha, Gili Tepekong and Gili Mimpang provide exceptional snorkelling but just be aware the currents can be strong at times and you may see the odd reef shark as well.

 Virgin Beach is also a popular spot and Padang Bai provides some calmer waters at Blue Lagoon and Tanjung Jepun.